Harlow Stroke Support Group

 We currently run 4 group sessions per week:

-2. Dysphasia Class, for members with speech and communication problems.
-Ourleaders teach our members other methods of communicating by using props andhelp them prepare a personal communication booklet.
-We work on speech, reading and writing.
-We also do activities which help concentration and memory.
+2. Speech and Language Group.
+This group is for stroke survivors who are experiencing difficulty with speech, language, communication and/or memory.
+Group leaders teach alternative methods of communicating by using props and preparation of a personal communication booklet.
+The group focus on improving speech, reading and writing.
+Group leaders also prepare activities which help to improve concentration and memory.

-If any of you belong to a group, or club and would like Us to come and give a talk, please let us know.
+If you would like Us to come and give a talk to your group please let us know.